vipulnaik/working-drafts/eaf/levels-of-donation.md

 * **Investigate?** (no): It probably doesn't make sense to spend extensive resources investigating by yourself or hiring others to investigate.
-You should either donate directly to the best endpoint donee, or give money to a reallocator (such as the EA Funds) that is sufficiently value-aligned with you.
+You should either donate directly to the best endpoint donee, or give money to a reallocator (such as the EA Funds, GiveWell Maximum Impact Fund, or GiveWell All Grants Fund) that is sufficiently value-aligned with you.
 It may not even make sense to write extensively about your decision.

 * **Engage donee?** (no): It probably doesn't make sense to ask a bunch of questions of the donee or expect any kind of personalized